manitagupta15/samachaarnews-fe/samachaarnews-fe/README.md

 ## Wire frames

-link to the planning of the app - https://www.figma.com/file/cDbZPEEZvi0xnx64CC9EYP/Untitled?node-id=5%3A239
+Link to the planning of the app - https://www.figma.com/file/cDbZPEEZvi0xnx64CC9EYP/Samachaar-News-FrontEnd?node-id=5%3A239

 During the designing of the app, decisions were made to change the look slightly to make the app more accessable and easy to use.

 ## Endpoints

 '/' -> Shows a list of all articles

-'/articles/:topic -> Shows articles that are :topic specific '/articles/articleId/:article_id' -> Shows the article details with that article_id '/users' -> Shows a list of users and can select specific users
+'/articles/:topic -> Shows articles that are :topic specific

+'/articles/articleId/:article_id' -> Shows the article details with that article_id

+'/users' -> Shows a list of users and can select specific users

 ## Installation